Frequently Asked Questions for Businesses

 You can also close your account by completing and remitting both the Final Return Form MW506FR available in your withholding coupon booklet along with your final return.
 Both forms can be located in your coupon books or on the business tax forms page.

-Employers having 25 or more W-2 wage statements to report are required by Maryland to file their annual reports on magnetic media or electronically by using our online b-File application. b-File allows you to key in up to 250 W-2s and the MW508 year-end reconciliation form.
+Employers having 25 or more W-2 wage statements to report are required by Maryland to file their annual reports electronically by using our online b-File application. b-File allows you to key in up to 250 W-2s and the MW508 year-end reconciliation form.

 Employers with less than 25 may elect to file paper returns.
-However, we encourage all employers to file with magnetic media or electronically since it saves time and processing costs.
+However, we encourage all employers to file electronically since it saves time and processing costs.

 For more information, see Year-End Reconciliation Requirements. or contact us by phone at 410-260-7150 or by e-mail at efil@marylandtaxes.gov.